Collection

 toFirestore())

-We define two functions and add them to the converter.
+We define the functions and add them to the converter.

 fromFirestore() takes the snapshot as instantiated: